-Still, few know the scientific term behind this common complaint.
-The problem (and the reason moms should skip the crunches!) is called diastasis recti.
-This occurs during pregnancy as the growing baby pushes the mother’s abdominal muscles apart, creating a space in the connective tissue running down the middle of the stomach.
-For some lucky women, this gap in the core muscles goes back on its own, but in others, it often stays open after birth.
+Many women who have given birth have a post-baby belly bulge and sometimes it can be due to an issue called diastasis recti.
+This can occur during pregnancy as the growing baby pushes the mother’s abdominal muscles apart, creating a space in the connective tissue running down the middle of the stomach.
+For some women, this gap in the core muscles goes back on its own, but in others, it often stays open after birth.
 (Learn how to work the deep core muscles, or transverse abdominis, with this one move.)

 How to do the “core compression” exercise

-It’s all about working your transverse abdominis, pelvic floor, and diaphragm in one, says Leah Keller, a certified personal trainer in San Francisco, CA, and creator of the EMbody program.
+This simple exercise for diastasis recti is all about working your transverse abdominis, pelvic floor, and diaphragm in one, says Leah Keller, a certified personal trainer in San Francisco, California, and creator of the EMbody program.
 She’s dubbed the move a “core compression.”

 Here’s how to do it: First, sit cross-legged on the floor with your hands on your belly and take a deep breath, letting your stomach fully expand.
 Then, as you exhale, suck your belly muscles back toward your spine.
 With your stomach flattened against your spine, start taking deep breaths and pulling your stomach in with each exhale.
 Start with 5 minutes a day and work your way up to 10.